Retiring in Belize to the laid back, tropical paradise known in travel circles as "Mother Nature's Best Kept Secret".

 Retiring in Belize provides you with a number of choices of places to live depending on your lifestyle and how involved you wish to be in the Belizean culture.

-Retiring in Belize where housing and land are relatively inexpensivecompared to more popular destinations in the Caribbean and Latin American countries.
+Retiring in Belize provides relatively inexpensive housing and land compared to more popular destinations in the Caribbean and Latin American countries.
 It's easy to purchase property.
-If you're not ready to buy.
-You can rent in a number of places for as little as US$200 per month.
+If you're not ready to buy, you can rent in a number of places for as little as US$300 per month.

 Specific housing facility services, or retirement communities, offer full amenities and customized packages to retirees.